 Dr. Hulda Clark's research proved that cancer is caused by a combination of parasites and pollutants.
 Her advice for preventing cancer was to avoid parasite infection and eliminate contact with toxic chemical pollutants.
 By working directly with cancer patients, Dr. Clark exposed herself everyday to the very things that she advised everyone else to avoid.
 In the end, she sacrificed her own life for the furtherance of her research.

-Dr. Hulda Clark knew she was at the beginning of an exciting new development in science, with room for discovery and improvement.
+She knew she was at the beginning of an exciting new development in science, with room for discovery and improvement.
 She invited others to take her research and experiments further.
 This was Hulda Clark's Gift to Humanity.
+Read and get well.

+Many websites state that they are the "Official" Hulda Clark website.
 The only website Hulda Clark ever had a hand in creating was HuldaClark.net, in which she wrote a holiday greeting each year to her readers.
-Like all the other Clark-related sites, HuldaClark.com is not affiliated with Hulda Clark's estate.
+Early on her son Geoff Clark founded Self Health Resource Center and produced herbal supplements and the original SyncroZap zappers to her specifications, but the Clark family brands have since been sold to other merchants.
+Like all other Clark-related sites, HuldaClark.com is not affiliated with Hulda Clark's estate.